 It didn’t take long for them to find amber bubbled and then crystallized from the stone.
 Its golden shine reminded Bombi of rock candies seen through a shop window.
 She’d never been allowed to try them herself, but she had occasionally found a small chip of one in the kitchen.
 She licked her lips.

 “You won’t think it so appetizing when you see what’s locked inside,” Chagrinn warned.
 He was right.
 The next time they crossed by a bubble of it Bombi took a close look.
-There were hundreds of tiny bugs petrified inside.
+There were hundreds of tiny bugs petrified within.
 She knew a bug when she saw one, but these were big and their armor was strange and grotesque.
 They had spikes like rose thorns, splotches of purple and orange that declared they weren’t afraid of being squished, veiny wings, and antennae so long and thick they’d likely drag across the ground.

 The amber became more frequent.
 Other runners had come through.
 They had followed the paths of their predecessors so closely that there were perfect foot-shaped wear marks in the floor where the orange rock shone through.
 They followed the glowing path until there was more amber than stone.
 They were deep inside the largest continuous jewel in all the world, with their only company being the creatures slumbering within.